-Meeting can be both resources and time intensive eating up valuable hours in your working day.
+A meeting can be both resources and time-intensive eating up valuable hours in your working day.
 Not only this, if you don’t have meeting facilities at your place of work you may be spending a lot of money on hiring venues and offering hospitality, all of which can put a dent in your budget.

 Installing collaborative technology software can facilitate day to day business operations.

 Some software options cost businesses thousands of dollars.
 There are many software tools that are very similar but much cheaper.

 Web design software is very expensive, so is accounting software.
 Opt for cheaper versions provided that they offer the functionality that you need.